 Researchers in a recent study concluded that tonsillectomy may be no better than watchful waiting for children who have mild symptoms, which was defined as tonsillitis occurring fewer than 3 times a year.2

 But for some children, tonsillectomy can greatly improve their quality of life.
 Children who are most likely to benefit from tonsillectomy are those who have:

 - Tonsillitis lasting longer than 3 months, despite medicine.

 - Obstructed air passages.

 - Difficulty talking because of nasal obstruction.

-Tonsils that bleed heavily.
+- Tonsils that bleed heavily.

-What to Think About
+What to think about

 Tonsillectomy is still the most common major surgical procedure done on children in the United States.
 But it is not done as often as it was in the past.

 Upper respiratory infections and tonsillitis usually occur less frequently as a child gets older.
 Consider whether your child's tonsillitis infections are manageable until you can wait to see if he or she outgrows them.